bijoycp/hand-gesture-controlled-vlc-player-tensorflow-object-detection-api/README.md

 save
 upload to data-colab/training/

-you bata-colab directory will look like this
+your bata-colab directory will look like this

 data-colab/
 -data/